ChaseDDevelopment/ChaseDDevelopment.github.io/_posts/2021-05-03-kubernetes.md

----
-title: How to setup a highly-available Kubernetes cluster on Bare-Metal
-date: 2021-05-03 12:00:00 -0500
-categories: [Homelab, Kubernetes]
-tags: [servers, ubuntu, linux, kubernetes, high-availability, ha, docker] # TAG names should always be lowercase
----

 # Setting up Kubernetes in a highly-available configuration

 This is a guide to provision a Highly Available Kubernetes Cluster (K8s) on v1.21

 <h1>This is my Personal Homelab Kubernetes Cluster, and I've taken around 40 Bookmarked webpages and condensed them into one guide.</h1>

 This Kubernetes cluster uses a Multi-Master stacked topology.
-I stuggled for a few days to find all the steps that would work for one installation on bare metal, and had to take some pieces from several places to get this to work the way it does.
-This cluster will be using [Calico](https://www.projectcalico.org/) as it's Container Network Interface.
+I struggled for a few days to find all the steps that would work for one installation on bare metal and had to take some pieces from several places to get this to work the way it does.
+This cluster will be using [Calico](https://www.projectcalico.org/) as its Container Network Interface.

 Please don't hesitate to raise any issues with the guide, I'll update it, and try to help where I can!